Verbotene Liebe: Production

 Ehreshoven Castle is used as the fictional Königsbrunn Castle in the series.

 Verbotene Liebe centers on the fictional high society in and around Düsseldorf and Cologne.
 Initially, primary locations include Friedenau Castle, the residence of the affluent Anstettens; the Brandner home; and the bar No Limits (originally called Off Limits).
 Gut Schönberg, the home of the Beyenbachs, figures in the storyline between 2001 and 2003, succeeded by Königsbrunn Castle, home of the Lahnsteins.
 Dyck Castle was used for the exteriors of Friedenau, the Kitzburg for Schönberg, and Ehreshoven Castle for Königsbrunn.

 The early years of Verbotene Liebe were produced in the studios of WDR.
 The show was produced in the Magic Media Company studios in Cologne's borough Ossendorf from 2003 until 2015.
 The same studios were also the home of the RTL soap opera Alles was zählt.
-For six months in 2011, the show was partly produced in Majorca, Spain for a separate story that eventually concluded in Düsseldorf.
+For six months in 2011, the show was partly produced in Mallorca, Spain, for a separate story that eventually concluded in Düsseldorf.